Ctenolepisma longicaudatum: Developmental stages

+Genitalia

 The genitalia first appear in the 8th nymphal instar, developing from two small lobes on the intersegmental membrane at the base of the cleft in the ninth sternum.
 The shape of this cleft, which first appears in the second instar and becomes more pronounced until the eighth instar, allows the distinction of the sex.
 A small cleft in the female's eighth sternum, which develops in early instars and completely divides this sternum in later instars, further facilitates sex determination.

 The genitalia lobes remain short in males until the shape of the penis can be distinguished in the 11th nymphal instar, when the internal reproductive organs will also have developed, including seven large testicles.
 The two short vasa deferentia, which fuse immediately anterior to the penis, are thin-walled and slightly dilated at their distal ends; they lengthen in the next instar and form two loops between the two cercal nerves.
 The seminal vesicles form in the 13th instar, when also the penis reaches is final adult form by the ventral fusing of its rolled edges.

+Posterior of a female Ctenolepisma longicaudata; body length 10 mm (excluding antennae and tail).
+Below the three long tail filaments or cerci are the long ovipositor in the middle and two pairs of styli downwards.
+Beside the ovipositor the two short extensions of the gonocoxites.

 In comparison to males, the female's genitalia lobes elongate in succeeding moultings.
 In the 10th nymphal instar, a second, anterior pair of lobes develops from the intersegmental membrane between abdominal segments 8 and 9 and extends to the ninth sternum's cleft in the 11th instar.
 In the following 12th instar, both pairs of genitalia lobes are almost of equal length.
 In the 13th instar, the ovipositor of the adults is formed by fusion and interlocking of the posterior lobes with the anterior ones.
 The complete ovipositor extends circa 1.2 mm beyond the sternum.
 The spermatheca first appears in the 10th instar as a short lobe directed anteriorly from the gonophyses.
 In the 12th instar the two side sacs and the central neck are still thin-walled and rather undifferentiated, whereas in the following 13th instar, well-marked, soft walls have formed.
 The internal reproductive organs are developed until the 13th instar, although the accessory glands and the "yellow" glands still lack pigmentation and the ovarioles contain not yet differentiated ova.

 From the 14th instar on, no further development apart from a gradual increase in size takes place.

 At 24 °C, eggs hatch after 34 days, and nymphs develop to the 13th instar within 11 months, with sexual maturity probably reached at 18 months of age.
 Gray silverfish can reach ages of about eight years, and unlike the hemi- and holometabolous insects, the ametabolous silverfish undergo further moultings even as imagines, with three to five moults per year.